On Warm Natural Inflation and Planck 2018 constraints: Introduction

 The natural inflation (NI) proposed by Freese, Frieman, and Olinto \cite{Freese}, with a cosine potential, is a popular model due to its shift symmetry with a flat potential, preventing significant radiative corrections from being introduced, which gives NI an ability to solve theoretical challenges inherent in slow rolling inflation models.
 However, NI is disfavored at greater than $95 \% $ confidence level by current observational constraints from $Planck 2018$ on the scalar-tensor ratio $r$ and spectral index $n_s$ \cite{Planck18, Stein}.
-Moreover, a more recent analysis of BICEP/Keck XIII in 2018 (BK18) \cite{BK18} has put more stringent bounds on $r$.
+Moreover, a more recent analysis of BICEP/Keck XIII in 2018 (BK18) \cite{BK18} has put more stringent bounds on $r$, whereas the authors of \cite{Pappas} discussed a way to amend the discrepancies of NI with data by non-minimally coupling the scalar fields to the Starobinski model ($f(R)$) in the Palatini formalism.
 In \cite{Chamoun_JCAP}, it was shown that NMC to gravity within $f(R)$ setting was enough to bring ``cold'' NI to within $95 \% $ confidence levels of the current observational constraints represented by $Planck 2018$ (TT, EE, TE), BK18 and other experiments (lowE, lensing) separately or combined.